 The Tangible Personal Property Tax Return (DR-405) is the application for the exemption of up to $25,000 for tangible personal property.
 A return must be filed by April 1 or within the approved extension period to receive the exemption.

 To be accepted by our office, the Tangible Personal Property Tax Return (DR-405) must be dated and signed by an authorized representative.
 (PLEASE NOTE: In order for annotations/comments to show on the printed document, it is necessary when printing from Adobe Acrobat or a PDF Converter Professional to select the "Print with markup" option.)

 When do I file a return?

 The deadline for filing your Tangible Personal Property Tax Return is April 1.
 Please thoroughly read our Filing Extension Policy and our Post Certification Policy.
-All extension requests must be received by the close of business (5 p.m.
-EST) on the last business day prior to April 1 to be considered.
+All extension requests must be received by March 31st.
 All filing extension requests on existing accounts must include the account number.